Infeasibility Analysis#

 • ArtL_var will be the name of the “relaxing the lower bound” variable.

-• ArtLB_var will be the name of the corresponding binary (for type 2 relaxations).
+• ArtLB_var will be the name of the corresponding binary (for violation-count relaxations).

 • ArtU_var will be the name of the “relaxing the upper bound” variable.

-• ArtUB_var will be the name of the corresponding binary (for type 2 relaxations).
+• ArtUB_var will be the name of the corresponding binary (for violation-count relaxations).

 Similarly, relaxation variables related to constraints refer to ct if that is the name of the constraint, and Rnnn (as in ‘Row’) is used if the constraint doesn’t have a name.